The Response Phase of Business Continuity Management

 The response phase is the immediate action we take to stabilise a situation, once an incident occurs.
 It is the bridge between the incident and our recovery.
 This phase is the fastest and needs you to be fast too.
 If you communicate clearly, make swift choices, and execute plans, then the effect you see on your business will be far smaller than if you were unprepared.

 For us, the response phase is particularly important, it is where public trust can be lost in an instant.
-Technology is at the heart of our lives, and connects us globally, if you are the weak link in that chain then disruptions will have far reaching consequences that always return to you.
+In a digitally connected world, organisations are deeply interdependent.
+A weak response to a disruption can quickly cascade across partners, suppliers, and customers, damaging trust and reputation.
 Responding effectively, and quickly, is a demonstration of how capable you are on the world stage.

 Key Components of an Effective IT Response